 Abstract

-Across decades of simultaneous seasonal circulation in humans, influenza A subtypes H1N1 and H3N2 have consistently caused different age distributions of infection and mortality.
-H3N2 typically causes the majority of cases in high-risk elderly cohorts, and the majority of overall deaths, whereas H1N1 has a greater impact in young adults.
-These differences in age distribution may in fact be driven by birth year-specific differences in childhood immune imprinting.
-Individuals gain particularly strong, lifelong immune memory against the influenza viruses encountered in childhood, but it is not clear whether narrow immune memory from imprinting to a particular antigenic subtype, or broader immune memory from imprinting to conserved epitopes governs cohort-specific differences in seasonal influenza risk.
-Another hypothesis is that subtype-specific differences in evolutionary rate, rather than imprinting effects, explain observed differences in age distribution.

-Using two large, seasonal influenza data sets, we performed likelihood-based model fitting and model selection.
-Results showed that narrow, within-subtype imprinting is the strongest driver of cohort-specific seasonal influenza risk.
-The data did not support a strong effect of evolutionary rate, or of broadly protective imprinting against seasonal influenza.
-Separate analysis of 2009 pandemic data showed some support for broadly protective imprinting during the first pandemic wave, but not during the second pandemic wave.
-Altogether, these population-level patterns mirror within-host immunological outcomes, where only exposure to novel strains, not familiar seasonal strains, can elicit broadly protective antibody responses.
-These findings confirm that narrow, homologous immunity drives protection against seasonal influenza, but also highlight the potential difficulty of inducing broadly protective immune responses against familiar, seasonal strains using universal influenza vaccines.
-Furthermore, these results imply that H1N1’s mortality burden (currently low) may increase in the coming decades, as cohorts that lack H1N1-specific imprinting eventually become elderly.
+Across decades of co-circulation in humans, seasonal influenza A subtypes H1N1 and H3N2 have consistently caused different age distributions of infection and mortality.
+H3N2 typically causes the majority of cases in high-risk elderly cohorts, and the majority of overall deaths, whereas H1N1 has a greater impact in young and middle-aged adults.
+We re-examine possible drivers of these patterns, motivated by the recent discovery of broadly-protective immunity arising from flu viruses encountered in childhood.
+Using two large, epidemiological data sets, we tested the possibility that immune imprinting shapes seasonal flu epidemiology via narrow immune memory to a particular subtype, or via broader immune memory that acts across subtypes.
+We also explore a separate hypothesis about evolutionary rate.
+Likelihood-based model comparison showed that within-subtype imprinting is the strongest driver of cohort-specific seasonal influenza risk.
+The data did not support a strong effect of evolutionary rate, or of broadly protective imprinting.
+Our separate analysis of 2009 pandemic data showed support for broadly protective imprinting during the first pandemic wave, but not during the second pandemic wave.
+Altogether, these population-level patterns mirror within-host immunological outcomes, where broadly protective antibody responses are reliably deployed against novel flu subtypes, but not against familiar seasonal strains.
+Our findings emphasize that childhood exposures can imprint a lifelong immunological bias toward particular influenza subtypes, and shape epidemic age distributions.
+These results illuminate the epidemiological impacts of antigenic seniority, indicating that less “senior” antibody responses acquired later in life do not provide the same strength of protection as responses imprinted in childhood.
+Finally, these results imply that H1N1’s mortality burden (currently low) may increase in the coming decades, as cohorts that lack H1N1-specific imprinting eventually become elderly.

 Introduction

 Childhood exposures to influenza leave an immunological imprint, which has reverberating, lifelong impacts on antibody-based immune memory.
 Foundational work on this phenomenon, also known as original antigenic sin (1) or antigenic seniority (2), showed that individuals of all ages maintain the highest serological titers against influenza strains encountered in childhood, and not necessarily against contemporary strains of the same subtype.
-Although foundational studies by Francis (1), and later Lessler et al. (2), argued that immune imprinting from childhood would not interfere with effective, de-novo antibody responses later in life, their findings ignited decades of scientific interest in the potential negative impacts of antigenic sin (3,4).
+Although foundational studies by Francis (1), and later Lessler et al. (2), argued that immune imprinting from childhood would not interfere with effective, de novo antibody responses later in life, their findings ignited decades of scientific interest in the potential negative impacts of antigenic sin (3,4).

 A new wave of studies has instead focused on potential benefits of immune imprinting.
 Childhood imprinting is thought to have shaped population immunity against every pandemic in the modern epidemiological record (5–11).
-We also now know that immune imprinting can provide broad, heterologous (cross-subtype) protection against novel, emerging avian influenza viruses (12).
-As avian and pandemic influenza viruses were historically considered too novel to encounter substantial population immunity as they emerged into humans, the existence of any protection from imprinting is a welcome benefit.
+We also now know that immune imprinting can provide broad, cross-subtype protection against novel, emerging avian influenza viruses (12).
+As avian and pandemic influenza viruses were historically considered too novel to encounter substantial population immunity as they emerged into humans, the existence of any protection from imprinting is a welcome discovery.

-Recent studies have also highlighted imprinting’s ability to shape multiple layers of influenza immune memory, both broad and narrow.
+Recent studies have also highlighted the ability of imprinting to shape multiple layers of influenza immune memory, both broad and narrow.
 Influenza’s immunodominant epitopes, the primary targets of most antibody responses, show considerable structural diversity and drift antigenically over time.
 As a result, most seasonal influenza immunity provides only narrow, ephemeral, protection.
-Until recently, broader, cross-subtype (heterologous) responses were considered rare or anomalous, and so research on immune imprinting focused primarily on narrow, within-subtype (homologous) responses.
+Until recently, broader cross-subtype (heterologous) responses were considered rare or anomalous, and so research on immune imprinting focused primarily on narrow within-subtype (homologous) responses.